paulohdb/Python-repository/README.md

 # Python Repository 🐍
-Codes and exercises using the programming language Ruby.
+Codes and exercises using the programming language Python.

 ## Ex-Python-Higa
 This folder contains all the basics topics to program in Python.
 Since basic variables to functions and use of libraries.